 If you want to experience nice weather and a bit of sun during winter, the best option is to go south to the shores of the Mediterranean Sea.
 The Canary Islands are also an option.

-Best time to visit: September-November – March-June: During summer the south has overwhelmingly high temperatures, so visit during spring, where it is sunny and warm but you don’t need to sit in front of air conditioning.
+Best time to visit: September-November – March-June: During summer the south has overwhelmingly high temperatures.
+Visit during spring where it is sunny and warm, but not so warm you have to sit in front of air conditioning.

 Gran Teatro Falla, Cordoba 📷:@dorotheegmz